Artificial Intelligence Governance Training for New Zealand Leaders

 Public sector leaders

-A deep dive into how the Privacy Act 2020 and its 13 Information Privacy Principles apply to AI systems.
-Covers collection limitations, purpose constraints, cross-border transfers, and the Privacy Commissioner's expectations for automated decision-making transparency.
+A deep dive into how the Privacy Act 2020 and its 13 Information Privacy Principles apply to AI systems across NZ organisations.
+We cover collection limitations, purpose constraints, cross-border data transfers, and the Office of the Privacy Commissioner's expectations for automated decision-making transparency.
+This module gives your team the frameworks they need to deploy AI without breaching privacy obligations that carry real enforcement consequences.

 Covers:

-- IPP 1-4: lawful collection and purpose limitation for training data
+- IPP 1-4: lawful collection and purpose limitation strategies for training data

-- IPP 6: access rights when AI makes decisions about individuals
+- IPP 6: access rights and compliance obligations when AI makes decisions about individuals

-- Cross-border data transfer rules for cloud-hosted AI models
+- Cross-border data transfer governance frameworks for cloud-hosted AI models

-- Health Information Privacy Code: additional obligations for healthcare AI
+- Health Information Privacy Code: additional risk management obligations for healthcare AI

-- Privacy impact assessments for AI: when and how to conduct them
+- Privacy impact assessments for AI: when and how your team should conduct them

 Duration